 Well most things....except for running!

 Now I love to run!
 I love being outside, I love the way it gives me clarity, I love how much I can eat.....However, for me, it is about the numbers.
 I love the numbers.
 The pace and the mileage numbers!
 I like a plan and I love to stick to it like my life depended on it.
+So... if I went to see a therapist, she would tell me that; "Everyone does something to feel like they have control in their life.
+I use running as a means to feel like I am in control."

 However, I'm also smart enough to know that control is an illusion.
 I cannot even make my own heart beat.
 I have to totally depend on El Elyon to do this for me.
 Talk about a lack of control.
 I can't even make my own body do what it needs to do to LIVE!
 El Elyon is a Hebrew name for God, and means "most High" or "most high God" and is used to describe"the possessor of heaven and earth".
 He is in control, so I don't have to be.....